Elliott-Payne/Learning-how-to-use-Docker-and-AWS/README.md

 - **Docker Hub:** Explore other images on [Docker Hub](https://hub.docker.com/), where you can find official images for various applications.
 - **Docker Documentation:** For more detailed information, refer to the [Docker documentation](https://docs.docker.com/).

-By following these steps, you should be able to run a Docker container on your computer successfully.
 <br>
 </details>